 The company must identify the signer with his/her full name or other equally valid elements.
 Viafirma documents allow to add several evidences for the help of the unequivocal identification of the signer, like photographs and biometric data, geolocation, etc.

 If it is a consent made in writing and by online means, it is mandatory to have the time mark for verification.
 Regarding the information obtained by the interested person, a two-layer model is recommended.
 The first offers the basic information for the interested person and the second completes with the complementary information necessary to comply with the GDPR.

-In short, after this review of the new regulations established by the European Union, solutions like viafirma documents are now more than ever necessary to comply with the GDPR, especially if we take into account that only 10% of Spanish businesses is prepared, according to a survey prepared by Microsoft and IDC.
+In short, after this review of the new regulations established by the European Union, solutions like Viafirma documents are now more than ever necessary to comply with the GDPR, especially if we take into account that only 10% of Spanish businesses are ready, according to a survey prepared by Microsoft and IDC.